The Simpsons season 23: Supporting cast

+Guest stars for the season included Kiefer Sutherland, mountaineer Aron Ralston, Jane Lynch, chefs Anthony Bourdain and Gordon Ramsay, author Neil Gaiman, Andy García, Joan Rivers, Armie Hammer, Jeremy Irons, Michael Cera, and artist Shepard Fairey.

 Episodes

 Production

+The season was ordered on November 11, 2010.
+Seven episodes were holdovers from the previous season.
+Al Jean continued his role as primary showrunner, a role he had since the thirteenth season.
+Starting this season, executive producer Matt Selman was also the showrunner for several episodes.
+This season featured the only episode written by Justin Hurwitz.
+It also featured the final episode written by Matt Warburton before leaving for the television series Community.

+Viewer vote result

 The season premiere episode "The Falcon and the D'ohman" features a reference to the previous episode of the series, the twenty-second season finale "The Ned-Liest Catch" that aired May 22, 2011.
 In that episode, the characters Ned Flanders and Edna Krabappel started dating.
 The episode ends with Homer and Marge Simpson giving the viewers a link to the official The Simpsons website, TheSimpsons.com, and encouraging them to go on the website and vote over the summer of 2011 on whether Ned and Edna should stay together.
 Executive producer Al Jean said in an interview that the writers decided it would not be interesting for them to do another episode where a relationship ended, and they thought it would be interesting "to see what people think, the Internet certainly has a lot of opinion on the show, might as well have them have their say".
 When asked why the writers thought Ned and Edna were the right characters for a cliffhanger like this, Jean said that "In life, unusual things happen.
 People couple together in ways you would not expect, and he's single and she's single.
 We thought it would be funny, the fact that they both have these connections to the Simpsons but they never really met or if they have met it was minimal."
 The result of the poll were revealed in "The Falcon and the D'ohman".
 According to Jean, the poll was "very strong in one direction".
 He assured in an interview before the result was presented that the poll was authentic and the writers would not undo the viewers' decision, and added that "What our fans have joined together, let no writer tear asunder."